 These campgrounds are in the Santa Cruz area, but not in or close to town:

 KOA Santa Cruz/Monterey is the nearest KOA to Santa Cruz, but it's actually in Watsonville, 11 miles south.
-It's a good location if you plan to visit both Santa Cruz and Monterey.
+It's an excellent location if you plan to visit both Santa Cruz and Monterey.

-Santa Cruz Ranch RV Resort is in Scotts Valley, about a 15-minute drive from the beach.
-Both...
-RV and tent sites are available.
-It has a swimming pool, shower and laundry, and WiFi.
+Santa Cruz Ranch RV Resort is in Scotts Valley, about a 15-minute drive from the... beach.
+Both RV and tent sites are available.
+It has a swimming pool, shower, laundry, and WiFi.
 And they welcome well-behaved pets.Continue to 4 of 5 below.

 04 of 05